 The project team has built relationships between non-profit organizations, community partners, local tribes, K-12 schools, and colleges to engage students in hands-on learning—while building and refining skills in collaboration, teamwork, and communication.
 Bringing together teachers and other community members the Bigfoot Trail Youth Stewardship Project is enabling young people to contribute to their communities as they learn.

 Currently six nonprofit organizations are part of the Project team:

 - Watershed Research & Training Center in Hayfork

 - Trinity Together in Weaverville

 - Salmon River Restoration Council in Sawyer’s Bar

 - Mid Klamath Watershed Council in Orleans

 - Smith River Alliance in Hiouchi.

-Michael Kauffmann, president of the Bigfoot Trail Alliance and a long-time science teacher, will serve as the Project Director and work with local leaders to create a durable framework for cooperation among these and other interested regional partners.
-A grant from S.H.
+Michael Kauffmann, president of the Bigfoot Trail Alliance and a long-time science teacher, is the Project Director and a grant from S.H.
 Cowell Foundation is helping the Project get started.